Dinosaur-Park/heyelb/README.md

      * CentOS 7.9

-     * turnoff swap on all worker nodes，supports passwordless login between management server and workers

 Installation

   1. setup yum repo on all servers and nodes, it have to include all CentOS 7.9 packages and docker